Biden vows not to allow ‘White supremacists to overturn the America of Lincoln’

 DESPITE TRUMP'S WISHFUL THINKING, LEFT SEEMS TO STILL BE STANDING WITH BIDEN

-The Trump campaign took aim at Biden, tweeting that “The idea that Biden is a unifier is a joke” as they pointed some past controversial comments by the former vice president.
+The Trump campaign, firing back after the former vice president’s speech, charged that “the whole episode was a farce, as there are few people who’ve fanned the flames of hatred and division more viciously than Joe Biden during his 47 years in the D.C. swamp.”

 A vocal group of Trump supporters were lined along the road as Biden entered the historical battlefield site.

 The former vice president also spotlighted the more than 210,000 Americans who have died from the coronavirus.